Berg0162/Zwift-Control/README.md

 Connect a button at one side to the GPIO pin of your choice <b>and</b> to ground with a 10kOhm resistor.
 The other button side is connected to Vcc.
 When the button is pushed/closed the GPIO pin will go to logical HIGH.<br>

 ### Setup around the handlebars
-Use your inventiveness to mount the electronics enclosure that houses the board and a LiPo battery near the handlebars.
-It is ritical that you can reach the buttons easily during a ride.Two obvious options:
+Use your inventiveness to mount the electronics enclosure (a.k.a. pod) that houses the board and a (LiPo) battery <b>near the handlebars</b>.
+It is critical that you can reach the buttons easily during a ride.
+Two obvious options:
-- Mount the buttons on top of the pod (electronics enclosure) or
+- Mount the buttons on top of the pod or
 - Wire the buttons detached of the pod and tie the buttons to your handlebars

-Notice how in this setup a modified cable binder (type Velcro strap) is holding the pushbutton:
+Notice how in this ergonomic setup a modified cable binder (type Velcro strap) is holding the (face down!) pushbutton in place.
+Fore finger is doing the clicking in a natural way while holding the handlebar.

 <img src="./images/Zwift_Control_Button_mount_small.png" width="796" height="336" alt="Velcro strap">